 Swift Sally Swift

-Swift Sally Swift returns for her 3yr old season for the Race Club.
+Swift Sally Swift returns for her 4yr old season for the Race Club.
+Sally did not race in 2017.
 Her 2016 2yr old season seen her compile a record of 1 win, 1 second and 1 third in 6 starts.
 She showed early speed in most of her races and displayed her versatility in her last race when she closed from off the pace to finish a very nice second.
 She is an Alberta bred.

 Roi Des Tigres